Leica X Typ 113 vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the X Typ 113 and the E-1 have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica X Typ 113 better than the Olympus E-1 or vice versa?
 The listing below highlights the relative strengths of the two models.